 Add the red peppers to the pan and cover for 10 minutes until beginning to soften, stirring occasionally.
 Drain the lentils and add them to the pan along with the vegetable stock then cover, bring to the boil and simmer for 15 minutes until the lentils begin to break down.

 To give the soup some texture, reserve one third of the soup before blending the remainder in a food processor until smooth.
 Stir the smooth liquid back into the chunky pepper and lentil soup then season to taste adding the sherry vinegar and caster sugar.
-Divide between four bowls swirling a tbsp of natural yoghurt through each.
+Divide between 4 bowls swirling 1tbsp natural yogurt through each.